 Biological invasions have significant ecological consequences, leading to biodiversity decline and altering established biogeographical patterns.
 Invasive species also pose economic burdens on agriculture, health, and ecosystem services (M. Li et al., 2021).
 As globalization and anthropogenic pressures increase, the introduction and establishment rates of alien species are projected to rise.
 Understanding the factors influencing invasion success is vital for ecological theory and conservation efforts.
 Global datasets reveal that economically valuable plant species are significantly more likely to become naturalized due to enhanced propagule pressure (Kwon et al., 2021).

 Invasive species impact native systems in a manner that decreases the ecosystem values and services (Novikau, 2021).
 Invasion causes biotic homogenization, a common recurring issue in ecosystems worldwide, driven by species invading normal flora and fauna.
 Invasive species have high dispersal abilities, rapid growth with short generations, and high tolerance of environmental conditions.
-Invasive species alter key processes such as nutrient cycling, which impacts native plants and animals at higher trophic levels through the food chain (Mugane et al., 2024).
+Invasive species alter key processes such as nutrient cycling, which impact native plants and animals at higher trophic levels through the food chain (Mugane et al., 2024).
 This causes loss of important native species, which ensured the sustainability of the ecosystem and environment.

 Biodiversity helps resist invasive species, as outlined by the biotic resistance hypothesis, which suggests that the diversity of native species enhances their ability to fend off invaders (Diamant et al., 2025a).
 Ecosystems with many native species create competition for resources, making it challenging for invaders to establish themselves.
 Study results by (van Wilgen et al., 2024) identified two key mechanisms behind this: first, different species utilize resources at varying levels, limiting space and availability for invaders; second, the presence of multiple native species strengthens competition, allowing natives to outperform and suppress invaders.
 This relationship is crucial for conservation, as protecting biodiversity helps maintain resilience against future invasions and prevents biodiversity loss (Cheng et al., 2024a).
 Additionally, the impact of invasive species can vary across different geographical areas due to competition for resources.